BACHELOR OF HEALTH SCIENCES IN CHIROPRACTIC (B9C01Q)

 Rules of Access and Admission Requirements

-The admission requirements for the BHS Chiropractic programme are as tabulated below:
+The admission requirements for the BHS Chiropractic programme are listed below:

 A Senior Certificate with matriculation exemption, or an equivalent qualification at an equivalent standard as determined by a Status Committee, with the following: